legerjean/cartilage_segmentation/README.md

 The code runs with Python 3.6.10 , Keras 2.4.3 and Tensorflow 2.2.0.

 ### Uploading microscopy data
+The images are stored as a numpy array of dimensions

 ## Running the code